BennettGrider/ACE-PWA/README.txt

 **** TODO ****
 **************

+-Implement redux or some sort of persistent storage?
+Localstorage or IndexedDB.
+-Fix onpageload/leave events for Safari iOS
+-Possibly check if user has internet connection, and if so, tries to send data to a server?
+Or tries to email?
+Upload to google drive?
 -Add service worker functionality to JS
 -Create general layout of app (HTML, CSS)
 -Take relevant JS from current wetland app page